firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 end
 ```

-As you can see state is not stored anywhere, okay the dependencies are not
+As you can see now state is not stored anywhere.
+Okay dependencies are not
-injected which is a questionable practice, but again I claim in this case this
+injected which is a questionable practice.
+But again I claim in this case this
 could pass.

-The invocation is almost the same as with the previous example, the only
+The invocation is almost the same as with the previous example.
+The only
 difference is that we don't have to query for shops as this is a Query Object
 so it only returns result straight away.
 And API is effectively shrunk to a
-single class.
+single method.

 ```ruby
 class User